abhishekcghosh/RNGame/README.md

 **Game Generator** interface is *not yet developed*, so for the moment have to generate through the Browser's JavaScript console itself.

-**To generate a new game instance, just run the following the console:**
+**To generate a new game instance,** just run the following in console:

 **`setupNewGame(N, K, R, T);`**